A Graph Neural Network for the Era of Large Atomistic Models: Benchmark results

 Here we present detailed benchmark results of the DPA3 model across various datasets as discussed in the main text, including SPICE-MACE-OFF (Table~\ref{table:spice}), TorsionNet-500 (Table~\ref{table:torsion}), liquid water and three ice systems (Table~\ref{table:water}), three material datasets from Ref.~\cite{yin2025alphanet} (Table~\ref{table:fcu}) and DPA2 test sets (Table~\ref{table:single_task}).
+We then present detailed zero-shot generalizability results of the DPA-3.1-3M model, compared against several state-of-the-art LAMs, on force field tasks across 12 downstream datasets in Table~\ref{tab:ffperformance}. \recheck{ We also show the finetuned results of DPA-3.1-3M on Matbench Discovery (Table~\ref{table:sm:noncom:matbench}) and SPICE-MACE-OFF (Table~\ref{table:sm:spice:ft}) compared with task-specific models only trained on these datasets. }